How do I apply for a degree programme that uses a selection procedure? - Numerus Fixus

 Mathematics and other subjects (if applicable)

 If your conditional offer states you need to submit other specific test results you can notify the International Student Advisor when you have obtained the required certificate and score.

 Step 3: pay the tuition fees before 15 July

 Make sure that you have paid the tuition fees or issued the digital direct debit mandate before 15 July.
 You will not be enrolled and will not be able to start the degree programme in September if you miss the deadline.

 If you opt for a digital direct debit mandate in Studielink you will need to confirm this when the action appears in your to-do list.
 This will be within 24 hours.
 This confirmation is deemed to be the actual payment, so don't forget this step!

-Step 4: Arrange practical matters during the Arrival Days (international students of Psychology only)
+Step 4: Arrange practical matters during the Arrival Days

 The Arrival Days will take place mid-August.
 During the Arrival Days in August, the International Office will help you to arrange practical matters such as picking up the keys to your room, opening a Dutch bank account, picking up your residence permit and registering at the municipality.
 This is also a chance to meet your fellow students for the first time.